chaotic-aur/toolbox/README.md

 - `chaotic db-rebuild`

-  Completely rebuild the database and files database from scratch, keeping the original DB around until the build is finished.
+  Completely rebuild the database and files database from scratch, keeping the original DB around until the rebuild is finished.

 - `chaotic {rm,remove} ${PACKAGES[@]}`